kobinabrandon/kobinabrandon/README.md

 More generally, I want to build systems that make life slightly more pleasant, and less uncertain for the average person, while respecting their automomy and privacy.
 I hold fast to this desire because above all other technologies, machine learning models have the ability to turn our world into a dystopian hellhole if they are used in the wrong areas, and I think that MLEs should be cognisant of that fact when selecting projects and jobs.

-I'm determined to complete end-to-end ML projects of various kinds in my quest to be the best MLE I can be, and I hope you would be interested in watching my progress.
+I'm determined to complete end-to-end ML projects of various kinds to grow my skills, and I hope you would be interested in watching my progress.

 ### Ongoing Projects & Interests
 - 🔭 I’m currently working on a Streamlit web application that predicts user demand for the City of Chicago's Divvy bike-sharing service, and provides relevant analytics.